 - If your Bangor Federal debit or credit card gets lost or stolen, contact us immediately to limit your liability.
 For information on how to report your lost or stolen debit or credit card after hours, follow this link.

 - We use multi-factor authentication on your Online Banking to help protect your accounts from fraud.
-The security image and phrase that you set up when you register is your verification that you are on the real Bangor Federal Online Banking login page.
+The security image and phrase that you created when you registered for Online Banking, is your added verification that you in fact are logging onto the true Bangor Federal Online Banking page.